MelissaData/GlobalAddressObject-Dotnet-Linux/README.md

 rm packages-microsoft-prod.deb
 ```

-Next, you can now run this command to install the .NET 7.0 SDK:
+Next, you can now run this command to install your desired .NET SDK (replace <VERSION> with .NET version: 8.0, 9.0, etc.):

 ```
 sudo apt-get update && \
-  sudo apt-get install -y dotnet-sdk-7.0
+  sudo apt-get install -y dotnet-sdk-<VERSION>
 ```

 Once all of this is done, you should be able to verify that the SDK is installed with the `dotnet --list-sdks` command.